Evan-Bertis-Sample/doodle/README.md

 - **Built-in simulation support**: `doodle` comes with built-in support for simulating your application on your desktop, allowing you to test your application without needing to flash it to your device.
 - **Written completely in C99**: `doodle` is written in C99, meaning it can be easily compiled onto most platforms, and can be used in your existing projects with ease.

+## Examples!

+I have created a few example applications to show off the capabilities of `doodle`.
+These work on the native platform and ESP32 using PlatformIO.
+You can find them in their own [repository](https://github.com/evan-bertis-sample/doodle-examples.git).

 ## Some Concepts

 doodle serves as a modular hardware-abstraction layer.
 At the core of `doodle` is the concept of a `Platform`.
 A `Platform` is a set of modules that define the hardware and drivers for a specific platform.
 Some modules that a `Platform` might include are: